-McCarthy, Timothy and Farrell, Ronan and Curtis, Andrew and Fotheringham, A. Stewart
+McCarthy, Tim and Farrell, Ronan and Curtis, Andrew and Fotheringham, A. Stewart

 Integrated remotely sensed datasets for disaster management.

 In: SPIE Europe Remote Sensing, 15th - 18th September 2008, University of Wales Institute, Cardiff, Wales.

 Video imagery can be acquired from aerial, terrestrial and marine based platforms and has been exploited for a range of

 remote sensing applications over the past two decades.
 Examples include coastal surveys using aerial video, routecorridor infrastructures surveys using vehicle mounted video cameras, aerial surveys over forestry and agriculture,